Reviews You Can Rely On

 Object Avoidance

 There's nothing more frustrating than coming home from a long workday to a robot that's stuck partway through its cleaning routine, leaving you annoyed and with dirty floors.
-To see if these products can actually complete the job, we put them through an obstacle course, placing common household objects they're likely to encounter.
+To see if these products can actually complete the job, we put them through an obstacle course, placing common household objects that they're likely to encounter.

 Obstacle Avoidance Course